Joker666/microservice-demo/README.md

 For more information about how to use client to interact with the server, look into the documentation in [User Service](https://github.com/Joker666/microservice-demo/tree/main/userService)

 ### Running Python based Project Service
 This service is written in Python 3.8.
 So python 3 needs to be installed in the system.
 We have also used MySQL as data layer.
 You can either install MySQL locally or use docker to run it.
-You have to update the `.env` file insider `projectService` with the MongoDB url to be able to connect to the database.
+You have to update the `.env` file insider `projectService` with the MySQL url to be able to connect to the database.
 We have used `SQLAlchemy` as ORM to access the database.

 In python world, it is common to use dedicated environment per project to not pollute the global python environment.
 Here, we are using `pipenv` to manage dependencies and virtual environment.
 You do not have to use it if you do not want to, we have included `requirements.txt` as well which is generated using `pipenv lock -r > requirements.txt`.
 Required tools
 - **Python 3.8**